guillebot/openhab-sucks/README.md

 # openhab-sucks

-My attemp at monitor and control Ecovacs Deebot vacuum cleaners from OpenHAB
+My attempt at monitor and control Ecovacs Deebot vacuum cleaners from OpenHAB

 At the core, the great sucks library by @wpietri